Director, J. Amorocho Hydraulics Laboratory

 Manager of Technical Services, J. Amorocho Hydraulics Laboratory

-Dr. Ercan’s areas of specialization include scaling and self-similarity in hydraulic and hydrologic processes, stochastic open channel flow, applications of fractional calculus in hydrology and hydraulics, laboratory studies of environmental hydraulics, time series modeling and Computational Fluid Dynamics.
+Dr. Ercan’s areas of specialization include scaling and self-similarity in hydraulic and hydrologic processes, stochastic processes, fractional calculus applications, environmental hydraulics, time series modeling, impacts of changing climate, and Computational Fluid Dynamics.

 Manager of Operations, J. Amorocho Hydraulics Laboratory

 Dr. Carr’s areas of specialization include sediment transport scaling and self-similarity, computational fluid dynamics, physical hydraulic modeling of environmental fluid flows and sediment transport, computational sediment transport modeling, and eco-hydraulics with a focus on fish protection and endangered species.

 Mr. Tu’s research interests include sediment transport, climate change, hydrology, and stochastic modeling.
 He completed his Doctorate in Civil Engineering with a focus on Water Resources Engineering at UC Davis in 2019.